Overview

 Imagine it.
 Freedom from drudgery.
 Freedom from the toil of tedious, repetitive, mundane, monotonous tasks.
 Far less time needs to be spent fulfilling the role of "data janitor".
 Time spent "transaction chasing" is significantly reduced.

 Accounting is a well understood system which has evolved over many thousands of years.
 Accounting, reporting, auditing, and analysis is being digitized.
 This digitization will enable processes to be industrialized and productivity boosts to be realized.
+If you are an accountant, auditor, or analyst it is time to update your tradecraft.

 This overview is an attempt to take the work that I have done to understand XBRL-based reports and back into a framework for explaining those reports, accounting and audit working papers, analysis models to accountants and software engineers building software for accountants.
 I am now referring to this as model-driven reporting.